JeanneMbebi/Titanic_project/README.md

 # Titanic_project
-This project it to help me refresh the data science notions that I have acquired at Le Wagon

 This is an overview of the steps I will take to reach my goals using the titanic data set:
 1. Understand the shape of the data (Histograms, box plots...etc)